The causal effect of cosmic filaments on dark matter halos: Results

 \subsection{Time evolution of halo properties}

 We show the mass, spin, and orientation evolution of Halo B's 9 positional variations to the main filament in \cref{fig:haloB_evolution}.
 The distance between halo and filament at $z=0$ is the red to blue gradient.
 The difference in distance between the closest and furthest positional variation is upwards of $\SI{5}{Mpc}$.
 The mass, spin, and orientation evolution for other halos are shown in \cref{appendix:all_evolution}.
 The mass evolution is largely the same at all epochs of mass buildup of Halo B. All other halos also follow a similar trend, with the largest deviation in mass not exceeding \SI{3}{\percent} from the mean by $z=0$.
 Larger deviations in mass occur during their evolutions, and can all be attributed to the timing of mergers (see e.g.\ Halo D in \cref{appendix:all_evolution}).
 The persistence of mass evolution after the splicing operation shows that mass is essentially set by the initial density and tides in the Lagrangian patch, and remains largely unaffected by the non-linear evolution of halo's environments.
 The halo's spin parameter (middle panel) shows slightly more deviations across positional variation than in its mass, with such behavior persisting across the five different halos albeit with varying amplitude.
 This suggests that spin amplitude is mostly but not completely set by the initial density and tides.
-Finally, we show the evolution of the halo's orientation (third panel).
-While the initial evolution is the same for all positional variations of Halo B, we observe a clear decoupling at late-time ($\sim \SI{11}{Gyr}$).
-We find that, for Halo B, the spin of the halo becomes increasingly perpendicular to the filament as it forms closer.
-Furthermore, we find that three out of five halos shift toward a preferentially perpendicular configuration as the halo is forming closer to the filament (see \cref{appendix:all_evolution}, bottom panels).
-For all halos, the initial orientation and its evolution up to $\sim \SI{10}{Gyr}$ are very similar for all positional variations.
+Finally, we show the evolution of the halo's orientation (third panel). \report{The orientation is reported with respect to the mean orientation of the filament, $\langle e_3 \rangle$, where we take the average over the 9 positional variations. } While the initial evolution is the same for all positional variations of Halo B, we observe a clear decoupling at late-time ($\sim \SI{11}{Gyr}$).
+We find that, for Halo B, the spin of the halo becomes increasingly perpendicular to the filament as it forms closer. \report{Although the bottom plot in Fig.~\ref{fig:haloB_evolution} is with respect to mean filament direction across all spliced variations, the same trend is observed when using the filament direction of each spliced variation.} Furthermore, we find that three out of five halos shift toward a preferentially perpendicular configuration as the halo is forming closer to the filament (see \cref{appendix:all_evolution}, bottom panels). \report{The decoupling is more pronounced for Halo A, where the spin becomes perpendicular to the filament at $\sim \SI{8}{Gyr}$.} For all halos, the initial orientation and its evolution up to $\sim \SI{10}{Gyr}$ are very similar for all positional variations.